 lye — 4.463 ounces or 126.524 grams

-*You can exchange milk with water in any soap recipe, but the milk must be icy-slushy before being mixed with the lye.
+*You can exchange milk with water, but the milk must be icy-slushy before being mixed with the lye.
 Milk will also darken soap, making it a natural brownish color, which is nice, but just keep it in mind–plan on going with the natural coloring if you’re going to make a milk soap.
 Read more about making soap with milk here.

 CAUTION: Wear goggles and gloves any time you’re dealing with lye and while handling the soap until it tests non-caustic.